 Children living with a constant level of fear of what will happen next will have their “fight or flight” response kicked into overdrive.
 This impacts their future stress regulation, and means many children who have experienced trauma in their past are not great at regulating stress; they can spiral from chilled to “on the ceiling” within seconds, over something as small as being asked to put their shoes away.

 While I’ve very much appreciated the (limited) psychological input we’ve had, which has helped me to understand where our children’s behaviour is coming from, I do keep having this nagging feeling that it’s not the complete answer.
-Surely we should be able to find that within God’s good word, the Bible?
+Surely we should be able to find more within God’s good word, the Bible?

 Our adopted children are doing amazingly well; there are no guarantees this will continue, and it hasn’t happened by chance.
 It’s been, and continues to be, incredibly hard work.
 It’s our normality, and it’s only on the few occasions when I’m poorly and don’t have the energy to input as usual, that I realise quite how much extra they need.

-I’m sure their progress is due to a mix of factors; prayer, trying to remain constant with boundaries, God’s grace….But I do think that home ed has played a large part.
+I’m sure their progress is due to a mix of factors; prayer, love, trying to remain constant with boundaries, God’s grace….But I do think that home ed has played a large part.
 Neither of them spent the beginning of their lives with us, and home ed has meant that time has been redeemed .
 We do life together, every day.
 Home is (despite sibling squabbles and cross parents) far calmer and quieter an environment than school, and the pace of life is slower.
 Both of these help them to gradually learn to deal more appropriately with stress, in a far gentler way.
 There is heaps of time to play, to explore, to be creative.
 Sometimes this is making up for early years when they haven’t had these opportunities, but also I think play is very therapeutic and allows them to work through all sorts of situations and create their own safe worlds.